malvidin/utbox/utbox/appserver/static/documentation.md

 ### \`ut_bayesian(word)\`

-Study the n-gram (2, 3, and 4) distribution of domains to compute the probability that an input domain is either bad regarding the n-grams composing it.
+Study the n-gram (2, 3, and 4) distribution of domains to compute the probability that an input domain is bad regarding the n-grams composing it.
 In short, this is useful to identify DGA domains.
 The lists are in the `lookups` directory of the app, and can be managed with lookup commands or a lookup editor.
 The bad list came from malwaredomainlist.com and the good list came from alexa.com.
 They both contain around 27,000 entries.

 The output is `ut_bayesian` in JSON, where `#` is the n-gram size.
 For example, after the `spath` command `ut_bayesian.2` will contain a score of a word based on its bigrams, and `ut_bayesian.3` will contain a score of a word based on its trigrams.